top of page

 Definition of ‘low-level’ concerns

-The term ‘low-level’ concern is any concern – no matter how small – that an adult working in, or on behalf of, the nursery may have acted in a way that:
+The term ‘low-level’ concern is any concern – however minor it may appear – that an adult working in, or on behalf of, the nursery may have acted in a way that:

 • Is inconsistent with the staff code of conduct, including inappropriate conduct outside of nursery